Hello. My name’s Alex and I’m a topophile.

 Maybe this is why I chose travel writing as the genre for my hybrid form of non-fiction.
 But I’m a bad traveller, anxious about journeys and eager to settle.
 I want to get under its skin of the place I’m in, and in writing to witness to the different way of living it brings into being.

 I’m fascinated by what the philosopher Charles Taylor called ‘forms of life’: the diversity of human communities and the different ways in which people create meaning, whether under the banner of ‘values’ or spirituality, and the different ways societies are organised - aka politics.
-As someone constitutionally unable to accept there’s only one way of living and seeing, I guess you could call me a pluralist.
-I love that there are different ways of seeing and try to capture some of them in writing.
+As someone constitutionally unable to accept that there’s only one way of living and seeing, you could call me a pluralist.
+Hence the title ‘Ways of Seeing’.

-So please do subscribe.
-Everything is free to read and share.
-But this kind of writing is labour-intensive and if you have the means, a paid subscription makes a real difference.
+Please do subscribe - everything is free to read and share.
+But this kind of writing is labour-intensive so, if you have the means, a paid subscription makes a real difference.

 About me